igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 generally small, but there are many of them).
-Because only one state is active at a time, and no more than two are ever "live" simultaneously (when states are changing both the outgoing and incoming states are briefly alive at the same time).
-So allocating states dynamically offers a significant reduction in memory used at any instant in time.
+Because only one state is active at a time, and no more than two are ever "live" simultaneously (when states are changing both the outgoing and incoming states are briefly alive at the same time), allocating states dynamically offers a significant reduction in memory used at any instant in time.
 Further supporting the use of dynamic memory allocation for states are the following considerations:
     * The avr-libc implementations of `malloc()` and `free()` (upon